Showing posts with label truth. Show all posts

 "Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free."

 Was this truth limited to only one truth?
 The truth is undeniable: those who believed in Jesus as the Messiah were, without a doubt, Jewish.
 They declared Jesus the Messiah and acknowledged it as fact according to prophecy.
 Jesus will reveal more truth if they continue to abide in Him.
-In this context, it’s an agreement to be taught by Jesus, abiding in Him, and therefore becoming His disciples.
+In this context, it’s an agreement to be taught by Jesus, abiding in Him, and becoming His disciples.
 To be a true disciple is to accept that the Word is God (John 1:1).

 To abide in Him, we must also have fellowship with Him and one another.